afps-spec

 Section Lifecycle Timing Description

-input Per-execution Supplied each time the flow runs Data the user provides for a specific run (e.g., a search query, a file to process).
+input Per-run Supplied each time the agent runs Data the user provides for a specific run (e.g., a search query, a file to process).

-output Per-execution Produced at the end of each run Structured result the flow returns (e.g., a summary, a report).
+output Per-run Produced at the end of each run Structured result the agent returns (e.g., a summary, a report).

-config Per-deployment Set once during setup, reused across runs Settings that remain constant across executions (e.g., preferred language, notification threshold).
+config Per-deployment Set once during setup, reused across runs Settings that remain constant across runs (e.g., preferred language, notification threshold).

-A consumer SHOULD prompt for input values at each execution and SHOULD persist config values so they do not need to be re-entered.
+A consumer SHOULD prompt for input values at each run and SHOULD persist config values so they do not need to be re-entered.

 6. Execution Model